 The Key Features of the Policy of the said committee are as follows:

-b.
-He has to fulfill the requirements as per section 149 of the Companies Act 2013 readwith Regulation 25 of SEBI (Listing Obligations and Disclosures Requirements) Regulations2015 ;
+b He has to fulfill the requirements as per section 149 of the Companies Act 2013 readwith Regulation 25 of SEBI (Listing Obligations and Disclosures Requirements) Regulations2015 ;

-e.
-Independent Director should have adequate knowledge and reasonably able to contributeto the growth of the Company and Stakeholders;
+e Independent Director should have adequate knowledge and reasonably able to contributeto the growth of the Company and stakeholders;

-f.
-Independent Director should be able to devote time for the Board and other meetingsof the Company;
+f Independent Director should be able to devote time for the Board and other meetingsof the Company;

-(ii) That the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that were reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of thefinancial year and of the profit and loss of the Company for the year under review;
+(ii) the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit and loss of the Company for the year under review;

-(vi) The Directors had devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.
+(vi) the Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems are adequate and operating effectively.